Specialist register / CESR - what are my options in the NHS?

 Add to this the issue of completing and gathering evidence against the CESR application from overseas.
 It can prove challenging to ensure that you have completed the full complement of competencies for CESR applications.
 This can result in the GMC asking for further evidence, adding more time to the process.
 You may have to identify gaps in your learning and then resolve them.
 It is not all bad though, this is good practice and will benefit you in the long run.

 Applying for a specialty doctor job and/or fixed term consultant post before applying for CESR

 For doctors who are keen to secure entry to the Specialist register quickly, and work in the UK as soon as possible, then taking up a Specialty Doctor role with CESR programme, or a Fixed Term Consultant post with CESR programme/support is a good option.

 Many NHS hospitals or trusts in the UK will offer access to support, clinical experience and study or preparation time for CESR.
 This is often built into the weekly job plan, but in some circumstances, this may be arranged informally.
 Either way, this is a good way for overseas consultants to quickly gather the right evidence for their application with the support of their peers, senior colleagues and NHS employer.
 This can shorten the time spent on the application overall.

-Securing a job as a Specialty Doctor with CESR programme attached, or a job as a Fixed Term Consultant with CESR programme/support attached, gives you instant exposure to the UK system, NHS experience and a great start to your career in the NHS.
+Securing a job as a Specialty Doctor with CESR programme, or a job as a Fixed Term Consultant with CESR programme/support, gives you instant exposure to the UK system, NHS experience and a great start to your career in the NHS.